Blueprint Travelers

 The Sydney Harbor Bridge and overall bay as seen from the Observatory Park

 The Sydney Observatory Park is located in the Rocks and gives an unexpectedly great view of the Sydney harbor.
-If you find yourself in the Rocks, make your way to the gazebo of this park to get a great view.
+If you find yourself in the Rocks, make your way to the gazebo of this park to get a great view of the historic neighborhood alongside the Sydney icons.

 Sea Life Aquarium